RaphMad/openvpn3_linux_docker/README.md

       - 1.1.1.1
     environment:
       VPN_HOST: <some.host>
-      # Setting the _expecected_ external IP will verify it in the healthcheck of the VPN container.
+      # Setting the _expected_ external IP will verify it in the healthcheck of the VPN container.
       VPN_EXTERNAL_IP: <1.2.3.4>
       # This is an experimental feature, but feel free to use it if your kernel has support for it.
       ENABLE_DCO: 'true'